-Summary of Comments Received: Officer Technical Comment: There is a lack of car parking proposed in the development and City's Policy No. 7.7.1 - Parking and Access.
+Summary of Comments Received: Officer Technical Comment: • Concerns in relation to the location of a car park for the development.
+There is a lack of car parking proposed in the development and the access particularly from Fitzgerald Street should not be supported.
+The proposed car parking complies with the City's Policy No. 7.7.1 - Parking and Access.
 A disabled bay is located off York Street.
-The car parking area has been designed such to allow vehicles to exit in forward gear which will ensure
+The car parking area has been designed such to allow vehicles to exit in forward gear which will ensure the safety of pedestrians.

-Sui mmary of Comments Received: Officer Technical Comment: • Fitzgerald Street is a busy road and access to the property will be difficult.
-Vehicles will be able to safely egress from the property in forward gear due to the onsite reversing bay reducing the risk to pedestrians.
-Concern over the possible use of street parking for the use and its impact to the rest of the street.
+Summary of Comments Received: Officer Technical Comment: • Fitzgerald Street is a busy road and access to the property will be difficult.
+Vehicles will be able to safely egress from the property in forward gear due to the onsite reversing bay reducing the risk to pedestrians. • Concern over the possible use of street parking for the use and its impact to the rest of the street.
 Any street parking would need to be used in an appropriate manner and in accordance with the parking requirements on the street.